UserWeb Privacy Policy

 The information that you provide us when you use the UserWeb and UserWeb-Connected Sites is retained and processed by Epic.
 We may use the information you provide for purposes such as:

-• Creating a UserWeb account for you (Note: if you use your Vendor Services account to access the Vendor Services Developer Forums or other UserWeb-Connected Sites, Epic will use the information from your Vendor Services account to create a UserWeb account for you);
+• Creating a UserWeb account for you (Note: if you use your Vendor Services account to access the Vendor Services Developer Forums or other UserWeb-Connected Sites, Epic will use the information from your Vendor Services account to create a UserWeb account for you)

-• Suggesting content that may be relevant to you based on your provided information;
+• Suggesting content that may be relevant to you based on your provided information

-• Contacting you to resolve any technical difficulty, if needed;
+• Contacting you to resolve any technical difficulty, if needed

-• Identifying multiple UserWeb accounts that belong to the same individual in order to merge the accounts;
+• Identifying multiple UserWeb accounts that belong to the same individual

-• Improving the UserWeb and UserWeb-Connected Sites.
+• Improving the UserWeb and UserWeb-Connected Sites

 Epic has a legitimate interest in processing your data in order to allow you to use the UserWeb and UserWeb-Connected Sites.